-Marigolds are one of the most popular annuals worldwide.
-But, these plants are not only known for their striking colors and abundant flowers.
-They also have tons of uses and benefits, from health to pest control and more.
-This article will cover everything you need to know about Marigold flower benefits, and uses, guaranteeing you’ll want to add one to your garden.
+Marigolds (Tagetes) are not only known for their striking colors and abundant flowers, but they also have many uses and benefits, from health to pest control.
+This article will cover everything you need about the benefits and uses of the Marigold flower, guaranteeing you’ll want to add one to your garden.

 1) Marigolds Are Easy To Grow

 First and foremost, most types of Marigolds are incredibly easy to grow and are generally considered rapid bloomers from seed.
 They flower prolifically without much additional maintenance and rarely give their owners any serious trouble.
 Placed in the right spot and given some basic care, they will thrive from spring until fall (for more, see our guide to marigold growth expectations).

 Place them in a full sun position, give them sufficient water and moderately fertile marigold soil, and they grow to their full potential.
 Avoid shady areas which impact blooming and lead to the growth of powdery mildew.